 Museums hold everything that the world created, from art to technology and everything in between.
 Some museums are more reachable than others.
 In order to visit some of them, you do not need to go to a different country, perhaps contract a disease in the process (some countries are on different continents and are home to different bacteria and viruses), you can do so online.

 Yes, ever since the dawn of technology, which is when the internet became available to everyone, people transitioned to doing everything online.
-Shopping, watching TV shows, sports and live events, and even touring museums.
+Shopping, watching TV shows, sports and live events, online betting payment methods and even touring museums.
 Here are the best museum tours you can take today, without leaving your home.

 Nestled in the Parisian underground, literally, lies the Louvre, a museum which almost everyone has heard of.
 While the museum itself is very impressive, its glass pyramid entrance is also a work of art.
 Within the Louvre you can find the Mona Lisa, as well as the statue of Venus, also known as the statue with no arms used in every cartoon in the 20th century.
 The Louvre offers a simple online tour which you can take at any time.